 It’s true, I will rescue you

 The immeasurable God is the measurer of ALL things.
-He knows the number of hairs on our head, the grains of sand, the length and depth of the ocean, the height of every mountain top.
+He knows the number of hairs on our head, grains of sand, length and depth of the oceans.
 Need I go on?
-He has every intricate detail of creation, including our lives planned to the second.
+He has every intricate detail of creation, including our lives, planned to the second.
 There is no measurement of time, space, or physical aspect that catches Him off guard.
 I firmly believe that the Lord knew my mom would be diagnosed with cancer, because He is sovereign, Ruler, and in control of all things.
 I hold no power or ability to heal my mom, nor change a lot of circumstances I would love to step in and alter the outcome of.
-For the single mother whos baby daddy walked out, I cannot bring them back, but God knew you would feel abandoned and alone.
+For the single mother who had their baby daddy walk out, I cannot bring them back, but God knew you would feel abandoned and alone.
 Yet, He is there to help you pick up the pieces and be your Rescuer.
-To the girl who was abused, or thought girl had to be someone for a man to accept her, therefore gave herself up fully, only to look back with regret, a God who loves you deeply sees you and knows your every thought.
+To the girl who was abused, He endured beating for you and knows your pain.
+For the girl who thought she had to be someone for a man to accept her, therefore gave herself up fully, only to look back with regret, a God who loves you deeply sees you and knows your every thought.
 Although, I cannot begin to grasp the limitlessness of God, I can rest assured that He is in control.
 A God with unbound love for us, desires to know us and to be known.
 Rest in the fact that a God, who is the perfect Author and Creator, knows your story and is there to guide you along the way.

 “Who has measured the waters in the hollow of his hand and marked off the heavens with a span, enclosed the dust of the earth in a measure and weighed the mountains in scales and the hills in a balance?
 Who has measured the Spirit of the Lord, or what man shows him his counsel?”